clearmatics/ibft-keys-generator/README.md

 usage: main.py [-h] [-k {pod,remote}] [-n NAMESPACE] [--validators VALIDATORS]
                [--observers OBSERVERS]

-Generate set of keys for initialisation networks and deploy it to kubernetes etcd
+Generate set of keys for initialising the network and deploy it to kubernetes etcd

 optional arguments: